Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 So when thinking about a healthy diet for arthritis, it is important to be aiming for a healthy, balanced diet combined with a healthy lifestyle and regular exercise.
 It is important to be aware that weight loss is only appropriate for people who are overweight.
 If you are thinking of changing your arthritis food diet, discuss this with your doctor or dietician first.

 Firstly, when eaten in excess they increase body fat which places more stress through joints which can lead to wear and tear.
-Secondly, fried food is often cooked in hydrogenated oils, commonly known as trans fats (see below)
+Secondly, fried food is often cooked in hydrogenated oils, commonly known as trans fats (see below).

-2. AGE’s (Advanced Glycation End Product):
+2. AGE’s (Advanced Glycation End Product)

-like BBQ or fried food.
-Cutting back on foods with AGE’s or reducing
+AGE's tend to be found in processed food or foods cooked at high temps like BBQ or fried food.
+Cutting back on foods with AGE’s or reducing cooking temperatures can help reduce inflammation.

-4. Refined Carbohydrates: Another arthritis food to avoid is anything made from refined carbohydrates such as white flour (plain or self-raising) or white rice.
+Another arthritis food to avoid is anything made from refined carbohydrates such as white flour (plain or self-raising) or white rice.
 When white flour is made, the bran and germ parts are removed and they are the healthiest parts.

 Refined carbohydrates also increase cytokine levels and other inflammatory compounds which aggravate arthritis.
 Switch instead to wholegrain rice, bread and cereals

-6. Salt / Sodium: Most people consume much more salt each day than the recommended amount of less than 2,300mg.
-High levels of sodium are often found in processed food and can cause high blood pressure.
-Studies have recently found a link between high salt intake and auto immune response, where the body produces inflammatory cells and starts attacking itself such as rheumatoid arthritis and ankylosing spondylitis (arthritis of the spine)
+Studies have recently found a link between high salt intake and auto immune response, where the body produces inflammatory cells and starts attacking itself such as rheumatoid arthritis and ankylosing spondylitis (arthritis of the spine).

 All the info you need about knee arthritis, top tips, exercises & loads more.

-Rated 4.5/5
+Rated 4.4/5

 Find Out More